-- End 2020 - complete pipeline alignment works and demobilise
+- End of 2020 - complete pipeline alignment works and demobilise

 Significant planning has gone into developing a pipeline alignment which meets water supply demands while reducing the environmental and community impacts.
 However, some construction impacts are unavoidable and will be managed by the project team in conjunction with Melton City Council, Brimbank City Council, VicRoads, local businesses and the local community.

 There will be changes to traffic conditions when we need to install the pipeline across the Melton Highway and intersecting roads.

 The new pipeline will cross four intersections along Melton Highway, including:

 - Banchory Avenue